 Your physician will determine your needs for Mohs surgery and our staff will prepare you for the procedure.
 Our AAAHC approved surgical center includes a CLIA approved laboratory for analysis of the tissue during the procedure.
 For selective patients we also perform the Mohs surgical procedure at the Callahan Eye Foundation Hospital.
 We also work with selective Plastic and Oculoplastic surgeons for advanced and complicated surgical cases.

-Our Mohs surgeons, Dr. Gary Monheit and Dr. Blake Phillips, have years of experience performing Mohs surgery and reconstruction procedures for skin cancer.
+Our Mohs surgeons, Dr. Blake Phillips and Dr. Callie Hill have years of experience performing Mohs surgery and reconstruction procedures for skin cancer.
 In our state of the art surgery center you will be treated effectively and with compassion.
 To read additional information about this procedure and our Mohs surgeons, click here.